chillpert/rayex/README.md

 **Note:** On Windows open the Visual Studio solution file (.sln) in the build directory and compile instead of `$ make`.

 ## Examples
-The following cope snippet shows how to render a single mesh.
-For a proper example, take a look at the **documentation** and at the official [examples](https://github.com/chillpert/rayex-examples) for rayex.
+The following code snippet shows how to render a single mesh.
+For a proper example, take a look at the **documentation** and at the official [examples-repository](https://github.com/chillpert/rayex-examples) for rayex.

 ```
 #include "Rayex.hpp"